JeffreyRodriguez/Liberator12k/Receiver/FCG.md

 But it's the most important job in the whole gun

 ##### Firing Pin
 When the hammer is in the full forward position, the back of the *Firing Pin* will be flush with the back of the *FCG Housing*, meaning anything beyond 1.5" will stick out of front of the recoil plate.

 However... nails have a pointed tip - and you have to cut that off.. plus a little deformed metal rear of the tip.
 So plan for some loss.
 A bare minimum of, 40mm worth of nail to work with.

+The nail is intended to be glued into the collar, and the collar is indexed with wide flats, so it can't rotate - making it rimfire-friendly.

+##### Hammer Spring
+There's some flexibility here.
+"If it fits, I sits." >5/16" ID and < 5/8" OD.

+You shouldn't need a stupid strong spring - 10lb is probably too much, but it shouldn't ever be an issue for the FCG.
+The hammer tail would probably fail first, or the charging handle bolt.
+If you can't charge it by hand, it's too strong.

+##### Trigger Pull
+The coefficient of friction for oiled steel/steel is ~0.16, the trigger has a mechanical advantage of 1.5.
+Give or take, trigger pull is 10% of hammer spring.

+Plastic-on-plastic friction probably contributes much more to trigger pull than the hammer spring does.